stanleyseow/electricimp-nRF24L01/README.md

 KNOWN ISSUES
 ============
-- Currently working for TX only
+- No reported bugs at the moment
-- RX have not been written yet ( *** )
+- TX and RX working with RF24 libs examples ( https://github.com/stanleyseow/RF24/tree/master/examples )

 TODO
 ====
-- RX functions
+- nRF24L01 / wifi bridge
-- RX/RX commands to Arduino
+- further improvements
-- Send/receive commands to/from Arduino
+- see changes in the actual driver codes

 LINKS